yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

 ## Conclusion

 I worked most of this out over several months in 2023 and have been using it since.
 Gradually I am making edits to everything and you can check for the current version on my [flake](https://github.com/yomaq/nix-config/tree/main).
 Overall I feel like I have achieved my goals.
-Things I am still wanting to change are like TMP unlocking for some devices, Tailscale initrd-ssh, maybe an ssh-less backup process.
+Things I still want to change are TMP unlocking for some devices, Tailscale initrd-ssh, and maybe an SSH-less backup process.
 The install process for non-encrypted systems is about as smooth as I think it can get, but encrypted systems require a bit more manual setup than I like and I'm hoping to smooth that process out eventually.